AWEyre7147/AutoPAML/README.md

 PAML commandline
 MUSCLE (sequence alignment)

-### Installing
+### Installation

-Simply download the scripts and modify as needed, they are annotated for readability.
+Extract files to a directory.

-## Description of Scripts:
+## Description of Scripts

-ASeqSort:     C

-BAlign:       O

-CAlnSorter:   M

-CGapExp:      I

-DNucCheck:    N

-EDirSorter:   G

-EDirSorter2:

-FPAML:        S

-FPAML2:       O

-FPAML3:       O

-GPreResult:   N

-GResult:

-HPreStat:

-HStat:
+ASeqSort:     .txt to .fasta file converter

+BAlign:       MUSCLE alignment of .fasta files

+CAlnSorter:   Sorts data within the MUSCLE (.afa) output files

+CGapExp:      Removes columns in the alignment if they have a certain % of gaps (experimental - this designed to answer questions relating to gaps)
+                  - Note: This value is set to 70%, which was selected based upon the number of alignments in each file

+DNucCheck:    Checks if the alignments are divisible by 3 (a requirement for PAML) and corrects with terminal gaps

+EDirSorter:   Deletes intermediate files, creates new directories, sorts files

+EDirSorter2:  Same as above, but used if the gap removal tool was used

+FPAML:        Runs PAML for each file

+FPAML2:       Runs PAML, but with cleandata function utilized

+FPAML3:       Runs PAML for the files generated if the gap removal tool was used

+GPreResult:   Reads PAML output and generates a directory of the output values

+GResult:      Conglomerates PAML results into a single file

+HPreStat:     Obtains values from result file for statistical analysis

+HStat:        Creates a final file containing all of the results for downstream analysis

 ## Acknowledgments